TankerHQ/spec/blocks_verification.md

 - The user_id must not already exist on the Trustchain (in case of a first device)
 - The device public signature and encryption key must be unique
+- The first device must be a virtual device, additional ones must be physical devices

 ### DeviceCreation v2